May 25, 2018

 Before we undertake the preparation of Reports on an employee or potential employee, we require Purchaser to provide to us a signed Client Agreement and Certification in the form set forth at https://portal.scherzer.com/become-a-client/client-agreement (“Employment-Purpose Certification”), (“Employment Certification”), certifying that (A) Purchaser will request a consumer Report as defined by the FCRA only when Purchaser intends to use the Report in accordance with the FCRA and its state law counterparts for employment purposes and for no other purpose; (B) before ordering the Report, Purchaser will clearly and conspicuously disclose to the consumer in a written, stand-alone document that Purchaser may obtain a Report for employment purposes; (C) Purchaser will obtain the consumer’s written authorization to obtain or procure the Report; (D) Purchaser will follow the FCRA-prescribed two-step adverse action notice process if Purchaser intends to take adverse action based in whole or in part on the information contained in the Report; (E) Purchaser will not take the action without first providing to the consumer a copy of the Report and notice of the consumer’s rights under the FCRA in the form issued by the Consumer Financial Protection Bureau and provided to Purchaser by us, as well as any notices of rights that may be applicable under state or local laws; and (F) Purchaser will not use any information from the Report in violation of any applicable federal or state equal employment opportunity law or regulation.
 While we believe that there is no conflict between the Employment Certification and these Terms and Conditions, should a court or arbitrators determine that such a conflict exists, the provisions of these Terms and Conditions shall prevail.

 To prepare a Report, we rely on information provided to us by Purchaser.
 If Purchaser supplies Social Security or other government-issued identification numbers for use in the preparation of a Report, Purchaser represents and warrants that Purchaser has the required permission from the person identified.
 We will maintain all information provided by Purchaser in confidence and use the information solely to prepare the Report.
 We will not sell the Purchaser’s information to any third-parties.
 We will use the same care and discretion to avoid disclosure of Purchaser’s confidential information, including any information that is classified as personally identifiable information (“PII”) under federal and state laws as we use with our own similar information that we do not wish to have disclosed.
 We will not disclose any of Purchaser’s confidential information to any third-parties outside of our organization and our network of suppliers, outside sources and independent contractors, unless and until (A) the information is or becomes available in the public domain, without our fault, (B) we receive the same information from another source, without a similar restriction on its use, or (C) a subpoena or court order or process in any governmental proceeding directs us to disclose the information.
 We will comply in all material respects with laws relating to privacy and data protection that are or may be applicable, including but not limited to the Gramm-Leach-Bliley Act (P.L.
-106-102) (15 U.S.C. § 6801 et seq.) (the “GLBA”), the FCRA, the Health Insurance Portability and Accountability Act of 1996 (42 U.S.C. § 1320d), the fair information principles published by the United States Federal Trade Commission, and the Data Protection Act 1998 and Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and applicable regulations, and any applicable secondary legislation, regulations, and orders.
+106-102) (15 U.S.C. § 6801 et seq.)
+(GLBA), the FCRA, the Health Insurance Portability and Accountability Act of 1996 (42 U.S.C. § 1320d), the fair information principles published by the United States Federal Trade Commission, and the General Data Protection Regulation 2016/679 of the European Parliament and of the Council of the European Union, and the European Commission of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and applicable regulations, and any applicable secondary legislation, regulations, and orders.

 We comply with the EU-US Privacy Shield (the “Shield”) and rely on this privacy framework when transferring personal data to the United States of any natural person who is located in the European Economic Area (the “EEA”) which includes the 25 member states of the EU plus Iceland, Liechtenstein and Norway. (“Personal Data” means any information relating to an individual located in the EEA that can be used to identify that individual either on its own or in combination with other readily available data.)
 In instances where Purchaser acts as a controller of the Personal Data, Purchaser agrees to comply with the “notice” and “choice” principles under the Shield, as set forth at https://www.privacyshield.gov/. (“Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.)
 Accordingly, where Purchaser acts as a Controller, Purchaser agrees that (i) Personal Data may only be processed for limited and specified purposes consistent with the individual’s consent; (ii) Purchaser will provide at least the same level of protection as required by the Shield principles; (iii) Purchaser will notify us if Purchaser makes a determination that Purchaser can no longer meet these obligations; and (iv) when such a determination is made, Purchaser will cease processing or take other reasonable and appropriate remedial measures to cure the deficiency.